Jaw Resource Library

 As with all stretching, if it feels ‘wrong’ or painful - stop, assess, and don’t power through.
 A ‘hurt so good’ level of pain is reasonable, but more pain does NOT equal more gain.
 Make stretching a part of your daily lifestyle for optimal results.

-Tongue – Place the tip of your tongue on the roof of your mouth and slowly open your mouth, maintaining contact with the roof of your mouth with your tongue.
+Tongue – Place the tip of your tongue on the roof of your mouth (where you would for saying “No”) and slowly open your mouth, maintaining contact with the roof of your mouth with your tongue.
 Slowly close.
 Repeat 5 times.

 Neck- While keeping your gaze forward, bring your left ear to your left shoulder.
 Reach your left hand up and over your head, resting your left hand on the right side of your head.
 The weight of your arm will gently invite a deeper stretch.
 While holding this position take a few slow deep breaths and allow the neck/shoulder to release.
 Then, turn your head to gaze down beside you, as if looking at an empty seat beside you.
 Reposition your hand on your head and allow the weight of your arm to gently deepen this stretch.
 Take a few slow deep breaths.
 Gently return your head and neck to neutral, and repeat the above steps for the other side.
 [Right ear to right shoulder, using the right hand to reach up and over to rest on the left side your head.]